Key Takeaways

 Over time, that creates a bigger problem than payroll.
 It makes it harder to price future jobs with confidence because your past labor numbers were never clean to begin with.

-If you want clean data, the app you pick has to pass the "Two-Click" test.
+If you want clean data, the app you pick must pass the "Two-Click" test.
 In my experience, if a foreman has to tap more than twice to switch tasks or log a location, they won't do it in real time.

 My advice: Hand the app to your most tech-averse foreman.
-If they can’t log a change in 30 seconds while wearing work gloves, the rollout will fail.
+If he or she can’t log a change in 30 seconds while wearing work gloves, the rollout will fail.
 No amount of management pressure can fix a tool that feels like a chore.

 Once you understand why time tracking fails in contracting, the next step is knowing what to pay attention to when choosing a system.

-The mistake we see most often is contractors comparing software features instead of comparing software fit.
+The mistake we see most often is contractors comparing software features instead of comparing how well the software fits.
 What matters is not what the tool can do in theory, but whether it matches how your business actually operates day to day.

-Before you look at demos or pricing pages, step back and look at your operation.
+Before you look at demos or pricing pages, step back and look at your operations.
 These are the factors that should guide every decision you make about time tracking software.

-• How your crews move throughout the day: Do your teams work at one job site or multiple sites?
-Do they start at a shop, a yard, or directly at the job site?
+How your crews move throughout the day: Do your teams work at one job site or multiple sites?
+Do they start at a shop, a yard, or travel directly to and from the job site?

-• How many active job sites you manage at once: The more locations you run, the more important it is to switch jobs quickly and accurately.
-If changing job sites is confusing, labor data breaks down fast.
+How many active job sites you manage at once: The more locations you run, the more important it is to switch jobs quickly and accurately.
+If changing job sites is confusing, labor data breaks down quickly.

-• Job site conditions and connectivity: Poor signal, rural locations, and personal devices are normal in contracting.
+Job site conditions and connectivity: Poor signals, rural locations, and personal devices are normal elements in contracting businesses.
 Your system needs to handle real-world conditions without losing hours.

 Focusing on these factors upfront helps you narrow your options quickly and avoid tools that look good in a demo but fail once they hit a real job site.